microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/rancher_k3s/azure_terraform/_index.md

     ![](./05.png)

-* Using the Azure Service Principal you've created, run the below command to connect the cluster to Azure Arc.
+* Using the Azure service principal you've created, run the below command to connect the cluster to Azure Arc.

-    ```az connectedk8s connect --name <Name of your cluster as it will be shown in Azure> --resource-group <Azure Resource Group Name>```
+    ```az connectedk8s connect --name <Name of your cluster as it will be shown in Azure> --resource-group <Azure resource group name>```

     For example: